egor-karitskiy/bulgarian_citizen/README.md

 Most probably you could adapt this bot main feature to any task of this kind - users notification if some statuses are being changed.

-Bot is available in Telegram as @bulcit_bot.
+Bot is available in Telegram as [@bulcit_bot] (https://t.me/bulcit_bot).
 You can use that one or you may fork it and create your own if you like.

 The routine worker of @bulcit_bot app is deployed on Heroku.

-Based on python-telegram-bot library.
+Based on [python-telegram-bot] (https://python-telegram-bot.org) library.

 ____________